Early Life and Education of Dave Chappelle: A Complete Timeline

 November 2021: Auditorium Renaming Controversy

-In November 2021, the Duke Ellington School of the Arts was set to rename their auditorium in Dave Chappelle's honor.
-However, following controversy in response to jokes made in The Closer, the renaming ceremony was delayed.
+In November 2021, the Duke Ellington School of the Arts planned to rename its auditorium in Dave Chappelle's honor.
+Following controversy over jokes made in The Closer, the ceremony was delayed.

-In December 2021, Dave Chappelle informed the Yellow Springs, Ohio, village council that he would cancel his planned business investments, including his restaurant and comedy club, if the council approved a zoning change to allow a multifamily affordable housing project.
+In December 2021, Dave Chappelle informed the Yellow Springs, Ohio, village council that he would cancel his planned business investments if they approved a zoning change for a multifamily affordable housing project.
 He expressed concerns about the nature of the development.

-February 7, 2022: Further Opposition to Zoning Change
+February 7, 2022: Continued Opposition to Zoning Change

-In April 2022, the Duke Ellington School of the Arts decided to move forward with renaming their auditorium after Dave Chappelle, following an assembly and Q&A session with students, and respecting the wishes of school co-founder Peggy Cooper Cafritz.
+In April 2022, the Duke Ellington School of the Arts went forward with renaming its auditorium in Dave Chappelle's honor.

-In the early hours of May 4, 2022, Dave Chappelle was tackled on stage at the Hollywood Bowl in Los Angeles, California, during the Netflix Is a Joke Festival.
-The attacker was armed with a replica handgun containing a knife blade.
-Chappelle's 4-night stint at the Hollywood Bowl ties him with Monty Python for the most headlined shows by a comedian at the venue.
+In the early hours of May 4, 2022, Dave Chappelle was attacked onstage at the Hollywood Bowl in Los Angeles during the Netflix Is a Joke Festival.
+The attacker was armed with a replica handgun containing a knife blade and was subdued by security.
+This 4-night stint tied him with Monty Python for most headlined shows by a comedian at the venue.

 2024: Campaign Event for Hill Harper

-In 2024, Dave Chappelle headlined a campaign event for actor Hill Harper, who was running against Congresswoman Elissa Slotkin in the Democratic primary ahead of Michigan's 2024 U.S. Senate election, at Saint Andrews Hall in Detroit.
+In 2024, Dave Chappelle headlined a campaign event at Saint Andrews Hall in Detroit for actor Hill Harper, who was running against Congresswoman Elissa Slotkin in the Democratic primary ahead of the Michigan's U.S. Senate election.